neokt/coursera-data-science-getting-and-cleaning-data/project/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-For each of these signals, the following variables were produced and kept:
+For each of these signals, the following measurements were produced and kept:
 * mean(): Mean value
 * std(): Standard deviation

-The tidy data set includes the above measurements for each subject (numbered 1-30) and each of the following activities:
-* laying
-* sitting
-* standing
-* walking
-* walking downstairs
-* walking upstairs

 ## Transformations
 The script applies the following transformations to the data: